lolgifan/IT-Helper/README.md

 1. Launch IT Helper
 2. Choose a utility from the home screen
+3. **Collapsible Sidebar**: Hover over the sidebar to expand and see full utility names
-3. Use the sidebar to navigate between tools
+4. Use the sidebar to navigate between tools
-4. Click the 🏠 Home button to return to the main screen
+5. Click the 🏠 Home button to return to the main screen

 ### Wi-Fi Scanner